STEM WALL CONSTRUCTION

 1. Preparing the Site

 Clearing the site of any debris, rocks, trees and roots is the first step.
 If needed, gravel or another subgrade will also be poured into the site at this time.
-The soil should be of dense and uniform thickness.
+The soil conditions should be of dense and uniform thickness.

 2. Pouring the Footings